AdobeDocs/workfront-learn.en/help/manage-work/approval-processes-and-milestone-paths/create-a-single-use-approval-process.md

 exl-id: 85d28b54-72a6-4dd1-bac8-8e7ffb3e2b76
 doc-type: video
 ---
-# Creating a single-use approval process
+# Create a single-use approval process

 In this video, you will learn how to create a single-use approval process on an object in [!DNL  Workfront].